 - For any connection that may need to be removed sometime in the future you might consider using a pair of quick-disconnect connectors.

 - For connections that are more or less permanent use the supplied crimp on connectors to protect that connection.
 Some guys prefer to solder these connections first, which is certainly an option.
 Our experience however has been that simply twisting the wires together and crimping the connection is more than adequate.
 Worse case you can wrap with electrical tape.

 - If you are installing our Cut-N-Click™ lights, we recommend applying some dielectric grease to each of the open power connectors.
 Doing so will protect the connections from water and coorosion.

 - Pay attention to the number of LEDs you are attempting to power with the controller.
 The number of LEDs the controller is intended to power is printed on the label of each controller.
 If you over-load the controller with too many lights, the lights will dim or not work at all.
 Just like any electrical circuit, you do not want to over-load the circuit.

 - If you are unable to get your configuration to work, we suggest employing basic trouble-shootiong techiques by eliminating as many variables as possible.
 Starting from your battery, test one component of your system at a time.
 As you confirm one component works, move on to the next until you find the source of the problem.
 These are simple 12vdc systems.
 There's nothing high-tech or complicated about them.
 They aren't difficult to install or trouble-shoot.

 There you go.
-Now you know the basics of installing Boogey Lights® on your ride!
-If you have questions or run into difficulty, please reach out to our technical support department at 800.846.1382.
-Or, as an option, we have a network of authorized Boogey Lights® installers around the country who can help too.
-Installed properly your Boogey Lights® will absolutely give your ride a hot new look for many years to come.
+Now you know the basics of installing Boogey Lights®!
+If you have questions or run into difficulty, please reach out to our technical support department at 800.847.1359.
+Installed properly your Boogey Lights® will absolutely give your vehicle a hot new look for many years to come.